rahulrajdixit/Webshelf/README.md

 ## **How to use it?**
-You can just go to this link to access and explore the website:- https://rahulrajdixit.github.io/Webshelf/
+You can just go to this link to explore the website:- https://rahulrajdixit.github.io/Webshelf/

 ## **Coding Style**